 I believe startup thinking or entrepreneurial mindset is not limited to startups and entrepreneurs.
 I think anyone in any job can put on the hat of an entrepreneur and try to change their job, their career or even their big corporation.
 It is difficult but the challenges are no different than when one starts a new company or embarks on an entrepreneurial journey.
 Today we have a guest blog by Jessie VanderVeen, the Marketing Manager of TM Software a company that was born out of the financial crisis in 2008 within a large established IT company in Iceland.
 I think the story is inspiring and everyone who is part of a large organization can take note and innovate their customer service, product development or how you do your day to day activities.
 Here is the story of Intrapreneurship in Iceland:

-By Jessica VanderVeen, Marketing Manager at Tempo
+By Jessica VanderVeen, Head of Marketing at Tempo

 Tempo’s story is one of resourcefulness, resilience, and a bona fide need for adaptability and change during a time when Iceland’s economic environment demanded these very things.
 Our existence came to be out of a need to build agile solutions for real problems faced by real users — our own at TM Software.